 Samara Karoo Reserve is the right destination for a magical time.
 You can enjoy a bespoke experience at Samara Mara, where you can get up close with animals.
 It is a habitat for 225 bird species and 65 mammal species, including endangered and desert-adapted wilderness.
 Safari guides exceed expectations; they are knowledgeable and patient as well.

 It is renowned for its scenic landscape, charming lodge, and excellent service.
 The staff is friendly and welcoming.
-After a long day full of activities, you can soak in a hot bubble bath and relax.
+After a long day of activities, you can soak in a hot bubble bath and relax.
 Then, you can enjoy a top-notch dinner at the restaurant.
-Finally, it is a place where you can create wonderful memories.
+Finally, it is a place where you can create beautiful memories.

 Hitgeheim Country Lodge